 Below I’ll show how to set up the Logitech Squeezebox Server on a Raspberry Pi in five steps.
-I got some important steps from the Variax Firmation website but I tested everything succesfully.
+I got some important steps from the Variax Firmation website but I tested everything successfully.

 Step 1: Ripping CD’s and writing them on an HDD (choosing an audio format)

-Before setting up a server rip the CD’s and write them to a HDD.
-For this project I used a small usb-harddrive that was also lying around.
-I formatted the HDD as FAT32.
+For this project I used a small USB-HDD that was also lying around.
+I formatted the HDD.
 Next I collected all my music CD’s and ripped them.
-As ripping software I used the Asunder software on my Linux system but I guess that the’re good alternatives (fre:ac appears to be an free and open source alternative that is also available for OSX and Windows).
-As audio format I choose mp3.
-If I buy a larger drive I’ll probably move to flac.
+As ripping software I used the Asunder software on my Linux laptop but I guess that there are good alternatives (fre:ac appears to be an free and open source alternative that is also available for OSX and Windows).
+As audio format I choose MP3.
+If I buy a larger drive I’ll probably move to FLAC.

-Next I installed Raspbian Lite (currently Raspbian Buster Lite) on the Raspberry Pi 2 by first downloading the image and writing the image to the micro SD card using these instructions for OSX (or these instructions for Windows and Linux).
-I chose the lite version of Raspbian to make the server as lightweight as possible.
-I had no problems booting the Raspberry Pi and connecting it to my network using ethernet.
+Next install Raspberry Pi OS (previously called Raspbian) on the Raspberry Pi by first downloading the image and writing the image to the micro SD card using these instructions for OSX (or these instructions for Windows and Linux).
+I chose the Lite version of Raspberry Pi OS because I don’t need the desktop software and it makes the server as lightweight as possible.
+I had no problems booting the Raspberry Pi and connecting it to my network using Ethernet.
 To avoid potential problems connect the Pi to a monitor with an HDMI cable and make sure that it boots properly.